InaPD/Django-Company-App/README.md

 For the database I used a PostgresSQL database hosted on ElephantSQL.
 It can be accessed with the following connection:

-Name: Name of the set up, for example ElephantSQL
+- **Name:** Name of the set up, for example ElephantSQL
-Host name/address: castor.db.elephantsql.com
+- **Host name/address:** `castor.db.elephantsql.com`
-Port: 5432
+- **Port:** `5432`
-Maintenance DB: vzovsduz
+- **Maintenance DB:** `vzovsduz`
-Username: vzovsduz
+- **Username:** `vzovsduz`
-Password: kNW9PQOAXSGCDnfLOixMQ2mFqNvxtJHm
+- **Password:** `kNW9PQOAXSGCDnfLOixMQ2mFqNvxtJHm`

-Please keep in mind that becuse this is a free service and not very stable, I experienced that from time to time it lost connection.
+Please keep in mind that because this is a free service and not very stable, I experienced that from time to time it lost connection.
 In that case you need to wait for a few seconds and try to perform the request again.
 Also keep in mind that when you connect to the server, there are quite a lot of databases and you have to scroll down to the one named vzovsduz.